suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The suit-dependency-digest specifies the dependency manifest uniquely by identifying a particular Manifest structure.
 The digest is calculated over the Manifest structure instead of the COSE Sig_structure or Mac_structure.
 This means that a digest may need to be calculated more than once, however this is necessary to ensure that removing a signature from a manifest does not break dependencies due to missing signature elements.
 This is also necessary to support the trusted intermediary use case, where an intermediary re-signs the Manifest, removing the original signature, potentially with a different algorithm, or trading COSE_Sign for COSE_Mac.

 The suit-dependency-prefix element contains a SUIT_Component_Identifier.
 This specifies the scope at which the dependency operates.
 This allows the dependency to be forwarded on to a component that is capable of parsing its own manifests.
-It also allows one manifest to be deployed to multiple dependent devices without those devices needing consistent component hierarchy.
+It also allows one manifest to be deployed to multiple dependent Recipients without those Recipients needing consistent component hierarchy.
 This element is OPTIONAL.

-## SUIT_Component_Reference

-The SUIT_Component_Reference describes an image that is defined by another manifest.
-This is useful for overriding the behavior of another manifest, for example by directing the recipient to look at a different URI for the image or by changing the expected format, such as when a gateway performs decryption on behalf of a constrained device.

 ## SUIT_Command_Sequence {#manifest-commands}